 In Telia, we started with the legal structures and the ownership situation and governance of these legal structures.
 This showed quite complex and intertwined legal structures as well as contradictory and delegated governing systems.
 We came to understand that the operations in Eurasia were run differently from the rest of Telia, with different governance, different organizational structure and different culture and leadership style.
 We found that the business region Eurasia was surrounded by rumors of undefinable threats and security concerns, a region that previously was left isolated and outside the common structures.
 The regional and local managers in Eurasia were treated differently; they were "heroes" who had "delivered" unmatchable growth during the past years while working in "hostile" environment and must not be "disturbed".
 They were rarely in Stockholm but had built a strong regional head office in Istanbul.
 We were told that the environment was just too difficult for us (with high-horse Swedish morale) to understand and things "were done differently" in Eurasia.
-In fact, the internal audit function.
+In fact, the internal audit of the Eurasian operations had not always been integrated into the scope of the central Internal Audit function.
 When extending the scope, the central audit function was encouraged to "thread with caution" not to "interfere" with the "business" as continued growth was essential for Telia.